General Mills, Inc. (GIS) CEO Jeff Harmening on Q4 2020 Results - Earnings Call Transcript

 Yes.
 So Andrew, let me answer broadly and then -- specifically on Pet, and then I’ll have Jon Nudi answer more specifically on North America Retail.
 Broadly, as you can see in the strength of the Nielsen data on the human food side, month to month to month, while there certainly was a stock up in March, and you can see that in the data, consumers are clearly still buying and eating through the stock that they have on hand.
 And so, that is consistent with what we thought would happen at the beginning of the quarter when we saw the stock up, and in fact, it happened throughout the quarter and again, continues into June with some double-digit growth on the human food side of the business.

 On pet food, we saw something different.
-And again, consistent with what we expected, which is given that pets don’t eat a tremendous amount at restaurants, we thought that there would be -- when we saw the stock up in March, people are asking us, is this because there is a lot of dogs coming out of shelters?
+And again, consistent with what we expected, which is given that pets don’t eat a tremendous amount at restaurants, we thought that there would be -- when we saw the stock up in March, people were asking us, is this because there is a lot of dogs coming out of shelters?
 And the answer is no, people are just stocking up.
 And we expect that to reverse in April and May, and largely it has reversed in April and May.
 There may be a little bit more to unwind as we begin our new fiscal year in the pet food category.
-But, a lot of that is unwound already.
+But, a lot of that has unwound already.
 And so, what we see in pet is different than what we see in the human food side, which -- both of which we expected.

 And Jon Nudi, anything specific you’d like to add on that?